-ON1 Resize 2017 has two modules: Browse and Resize, and includes an additional panel called Export, that is available in both the Browse and Resize modules.
-When used as a standalone application, Browse is the default module, and it is used to navigate your drives and cloud services to find images to begin working with.

-To access Resize, select a photo in the Browse module and click on the Resize icon in the Module Selector on the right side of the screen.
+When used as a standalone application, Browse is the default module at first launch, and it is used to navigate your drives and cloud services to find images to begin working with.
+You can switch between the Browse and Resize modules by clicking on the appropriate icon in the module selector on the right side of the screen.